KeithSloan/FreeCAD_Python_GDML/README.md

 7) Run softLink script to soft link the module into FreeCAD and FreeCAD-daily systems

-## Branch - materials

-There is a new branch 'materials' that on an import makes the GDML  Material definitions available in FreeCAD document ( Only limited testing hence the ability to switch in and our via git branch ) ( There is currently no checking the validity of any changed parameters )

-   **git checkout -b materials origin/materials**

-   You can then switch between branch with **git checkout**

 ## Workbench

-Adds support for GDMLBox, GDMLCone, GDMLCylinder, GDMLSphere, GDMLTube
+Adds support for GDMLBox, GDMLCone, GDMLCylinder, GDMLSphere, GDMLTrap, GDMLTube

 ## Exporter